NVIDIA/optix-toolkit/README.md

-# OptiX Utility Toolkit
+# OptiX Toolkit

-The OptiX Utility Toolkit (OTK) is a collection of libraries and utilities that simplify building applications with the [OptiX SDK](https://developer.nvidia.com/designworks/optix/download).
+The OptiX Toolkit (OTK) is a collection of libraries and utilities that simplify building applications with the [OptiX SDK](https://developer.nvidia.com/designworks/optix/download).
 It includes the following components: